The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 The small settlement of Sligachan is a gateway to the Cuillin Mountains.
 Multiple trails extend south from the village, leading to waterfalls, lochs and mountaintops.

-While the trails in their entirety are rated difficult, trekkers can opt to hike just a short distance along the footpaths for incredible vantage points.
+While the trails in their entirety are rated difficult, you can opt to hike just a short distance along the footpaths for incredible vantage points.

-A popular trail from Sligachan takes hikers five miles to the Fairy Pools – but the pretty Sligachan Waterfall is just a one-mile trek.
+A popular trail from Sligachan takes trekkers five miles to the Fairy Pools – but the pretty Sligachan Waterfall is just a one-mile hike.

 Go Hiking on the Sligachan Trails, Isle of Skye, Scotland

-Several footpaths also follow the River Sligachan – and we think it is well worth scampering along the route to find a quiet and peaceful place along the water to relish the panoramic Cuillin Mountain views.
+Several footpaths also follow the River Sligachan.
+We feel it is well worth scampering along the route to find a quiet and peaceful place along the water to relish the panoramic views.

 Dinner and Drinks: Seumas’ Bar in Sligachan